borisdev/cpal-llm-chain-demo/README.md

 # Causal Program-aided Language "Plan as Code" demo

-The Causal Program-aided Language (CPAL) chain is my proposed code contribution to the Langchain open-source library.
+The Causal Program-aided Language (CPAL) chain is [my proposed code contribution (PR) to the Langchain open-source library](https://github.com/hwchase17/langchain/pull/6255).
 Here is am trying to demonstrate a CPAL chain approach to build a project planning application.

 ## What is a LLM chain?